ev34j/ev34j-mindstorm-tutorial/README.md

 1. [Clone](https://github.com/ev3dev-lang-java/mindstorm-tutorial/wiki/Clone-the-EV34J-Mindstorm-Tutorial-repo) it.
 2. [Fork and clone](https://github.com/ev3dev-lang-java/mindstorm-tutorial/wiki/Fork-and-clone-the-EV34J-Mindstorm-Tutorial-repo) it.

-Just cloning is easier, but it will not allow you to push your changes back to github.
+Just cloning it is easier, but it will not allow you to push your changes back to github, which the fork and clone option does.